ngtruongthanh98/module-federation-multi-frameworks/README.md

 filename: "remoteEntry.js"
 ```

-To use micro app in body, set remotes line:
+To use micro app in container, set remotes line:

 ```
             remotes: {